xplosionmind/old.tommi.space/_jar/2020-02-02-Website-development.md

         - teatro
         - concerti
         - conferenze
-- Add “Love„ Jar item, with all of the definitions of love.
+- Add *Love* Jar item, with all of the definitions of love.
+- Add *Zen* / *Self improvement* / *Lifestyle* / *loops* Jar item
+	- boundaries
+	- loop habits
+	- The Slots Philosophy
+	- **self debugging**
+		- a self-debugging script in programming ideas
+- Add *Herbertismo* Jar item
+- Add Obsidian in *bugs and feature requests*
+- A program which counts the number of times a key has been clicked on a keyboard
 - [drafts](./_drafts)

 <br>